|

 remember that you need to learn to solve the problems without

 the solutions manual or notes.
-CAUTION: If you buy a used book, you will probably need to pay WebAssign separately ($70.95).
-This is because the publisher should enclose a ONE_TIME registration number allowing you to use WebAssign.
-If the book is used however, then the enclosed number is no longer valid if the first purchaser has already used it.
+CAUTION: If you buy a used book, you will probably need to pay WebAssign separately.
+If the book is used, then even if there is still an enclosed Webassign code, it is no longer valid if the first purchaser has already used it.
 Bookstores prefer to sell used books because they make a much higher profit margin on used books than they do with new books.
 So be aware when you buy.
+I recommend the package deal to you because, for our time, it is a good value, and it has not been increased in price for several years.

 |